Manuel87/Comparetype/README.md

 **Current main limitation - Sizing the body text**
 - currently it is only possible to change the actual type size via the specification in global.js
+  - which is indeed super anoying.
+Sorry, I should have fixed that by now :/
   - workaround: to quickly change the size use the reading distance field (double the distance, double the size)

 **Preview**